Who we are

 Our Commitment to Data Privacy and Confidentiality Issues

-Warwickshire North CCG is a Data Controller under the terms of the Data Protection Act 1998 we are legally responsible for ensuring that all personal confidential data that we collect and use i.e. hold, obtain, record, use or share about you is done in compliance with the 8 Data Protection Principles.
+Warwickshire North CCG is a Data Controller under the terms of the General Data Protection Regulation we are legally responsible for ensuring that all personal confidential data that we collect and use i.e. hold, obtain, record, use or share about you is done in compliance with the 7 Principles.

 All data controllers must notify the Information Commissioner’s Office (ICO) of all personal information processing activities.
 Our ICO Data Protection Register number is Z3619984 and our entry can be found in the Data Protection Register on the Information Commissioner’s Office website